-During a conversation and being a long time friend of his, he said: “you are the second richest man in the world and yet you have the simplest investment thesis.
+During this conversation, and those two being longtime friends, Jeff Bezos asked Warren Buffett: “You are the second richest man in the world and yet you have the simplest investment thesis.
 How come others didn’t follow this?”
-To which Warren Buffets responded: “because no one wants to get rich slowly”.
+To which Warren Buffett responded: “Because no one wants to get rich slowly”.